mwrazam/yolo-custom-implementation/README.md

-# ECE 471 Project - Object Detection and Classification for Reproduction as Scalable Vetor Graphics
+Object Detection and Classification for Reproduction as Scalable Vetor Graphics Using YOLO v3
 Authors: Muhammad Azam and Zirui Li

 ## Steps to run code